The Importance of Hydration and Electrolytes

 Performance

 Intense workouts and other cases that cause heavy sweating can affect your performance, endurance, and breathing.
 Water cushions the joints, which means dehydration can affect flexibility and muscle function.
 When we breathe in, the body uses fluids to moisten the air to make it easier for the lungs to absorb.
-Therefore, when we are not drinking enough water and restoring our mineral stores, we may feel a loss in strength and energy.
+Therefore, when we do not drink enough water and replenish our mineral stores, we may experience a loss of strength and energy.

 Overall Regulation